n0tion/n0tion.github.io/_posts/2020-09-11-learning-react-part-1-stateless-components.md

 layout: post
 title: "Learning React Part 1: Stateless Components"
 ---
 At first glance the way components are defined in React seemed odd coming from a Vue background.
-Mostly due to its use of JSX, although Vue render functions can make use of JSX as well.
+Mostly due to its use of JSX, although Vue render functions can also make use of JSX.

 Just like Vue, React has more than one way to define a component.

-Being that most SPAs are basically component trees or a composition of components, and the most common components used in building an applications UI are stateless.
+Being that most SPAs are basically component trees or a composition of components, and the most common components used in building an application's UI are stateless.
 Stateless components seemed like a good place to start.

 The most common way to define stateless components in React is using functional component syntax.
 In essence you are simply defining and exporting a function.